 Individual Steps Towards Recovery

+Honesty is another crucial step that can help prevent relapse.
+Attending meetings, therapy sessions, and joining activities can bolster the skills and bravery to be forthcoming about struggles during the journey.
 Mindfulness helps people focus on living in the present moment.
-For those in recovery, this allows people to let go of residual shame from past mistakes while focusing fully on the present process.
+For those in recovery, this allows people to let go of residual shame from past mistakes while focusing entirely on the present process.
 Mindfulness also results in keeping stress levels down and renewed focus.

 Take the First Steps of Addiction Recovery at Westwind Recovery®